BeatriceSL/BERT-vs-GPT-Transformer-Visualizer/README.md

 To install requirements:
 !pip install transformers

-Import transformers classes and functions from the HuggingFace Library on Google Colab.
+Import transformers classes and functions from the HuggingFace Library on Google Colab

+** Results **
+Our code displays the strenght of BERT vs. GPT transformer models on a heatmap.